Brachypelma hamorii, better known as the Mexican Red Knee tarantula, is one of the best-known of all theraphosid spiders.

-It can be a good idea to gently mist your Mexican Red Knee cage once or twice a week, to offer a gentle “boost” in humidity.
-Some tarantulas also seem to prefer drinking these find droplets off the wall of the cage, rather than making use of their water bowl.
-Pay particular attention when a moult is nearing, where it can be wise to bump up the moisture levels to prevent any problems.
+It can be a good idea to gently mist your Mexican Red Knee cage once or twice a week, allowing it to thoroughly dry out in between.
+Some tarantulas also seem to prefer drinking these fine droplets off the wall of the cage, rather than making use of their water bowl.

 Note that the Mexican Red Kneed tarantula may go off it’s food for long periods of time, as they might during cooler weather in the wild.
 Some of my specimens stop eating for a month or more, especially before a moult.
 This is generally not anything to be worried about, assuming your spider appears otherwise to be in good spirits.